Running Choreonoid in the ROS Environment

 source ~/catkin_ws/devel/setup.bash

-on your terminal, or if this script is already in ~/.bashrc, start a new terminal and operate it there.
-This will update the information in the workspace, and the launch file may be recognized and ready to run.
+on your terminal, or if this script is already written in ~/.bashrc, open a new terminal and work there.
+This updates the workspace information, allowing the launch file to be recognized and executed.

 <node pkg="choreonoid_joy" name="choreonoid_joy" type="node" />